MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies-users-and-groups.md

 #### Group assignment ranking

-[!NOTE]
+> [!NOTE]
-A given policy type can be assigned to at most 64 groups, across policy instances for that type.
+> A given policy type can be assigned to a maximum of 64 groups across policy instances for that type.

 When you assign a policy to a group, you specify a ranking for the group assignment.
 This is used to determine which policy a user should inherit as their effective policy if the user is a member of two or more groups and each group is assigned a policy of the same type.